 In the end, I asked at many local “laptop/desktop repair” shops.
 One of these shops had a similar adapter.
 I bought it for Rs.
-350 (USD 7) along with the input cord.
+350 (US$ 7) along with the input cord.
 My original adapter was giving an output of 19V/2.1A and the new one I bought is 19V/1.58A.
 This new adapter is working fine.
-The shop gave me a 3 months warranty.
+The shop gave me a 3 months warranty as well.

 - If you can’t find it at original manufacturer’s store –you may search for it in local shops